Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 The *Bioinformed* Skill Assessment Platform enables users to complete BRN skill assessments, earn badges, and demonstrate their skills to potential partners and employers.

+This app is developed collaboratively by the Bioinformatics Research Network Infrastructure WG.

 It comprises **six services** which correspond to the directories in this repo:

 1. `webui`